KshithiHegde29/LendWise/README.md

 # Overview

-This project is a machine learning–powered web application that predicts the eligible loan amount for a customer based on personal and financial details.
+This is a machine learning project that predicts the eligible loan amount for a customer based on personal and financial details.
 The prediction model uses a Random Forest Regressor, chosen for its superior performance among multiple models tested.

 # Dataset